jlaurens/edython/src/lib/eyo/js/core/c9r.md

 ## Base classes

-Each namespace `ns` contains `ns.Dflt` which is the root class for all thge classes in that namespace.
+Each namespace `ns` contains `ns.BaseC9r` which is the root class for all thge classes in that namespace.
 It also contains `ns.Dlgt` which the root class of the constructor delegats in that namespace.

 ## Class models for Edython